Choosing the Algarve for a family holiday?

 We opted for the seaside town of Vilamoura.
 Home to a huge marina and luxury yachts, waterside restaurants and bars, Vilamoura is a golfing mecca, with four championship courses, and has two long sandy beaches Praia de Marina and Praia de Falesia.

-We spent the majority of our time wandering around the marina, walking from our self-catering apartment into town via Vilamoura’s very odd (because the main road in and out of the marina is on either side), purpose built ‘activity’ walkway, which consists of several different exercise stations.
+We spent the majority of our time wandering around the marina, walking from our self-catering apartment into town via Vilamoura’s purpose-built ‘activity’ walkway, which consists of several different exercise stations.
 Monkey enjoyed amusing himself on them and splashing in the water features.

-However, we still took Monkey to the beach on several occasions, and even dared to get into the swimming pool a few times, not withstanding the screams from the cold water and shivering and chattering teeth!
+We also went to the beach on several occasions, and even dared to get into the swimming pool a few times even though the temperature was pretty cold even in late May!

 We also chanced upon an activity area for young children as part of the marina complex.
 There was a large soft play area, with small rides.
 Monkey really enjoyed getting stuck in here, and it was just what we needed to tire and occupy him when the weather was particularly bad.